Brian Bowen, player tied to Rick Pitino's firing, says he was in dark

 LOUISVILLE, Ky. -- Former Louisville recruit Brian Bowen, one of the key figures in an FBI investigation into college basketball, denies having any knowledge of an alleged payment involving Adidas, Louisville and his father to steer him to the Cardinals.

-"I was shocked," Bowen told ESPN's Jeff Goodman on Thursday about when he found out he was involved in the FBI investigation.
+"I was shocked," Bowen told ESPN's Outside The Lines on Thursday about when he found out he was involved in the FBI investigation.
 "I didn't believe it at all. ...
 They have to be lying.
 There's no way I'm involved in it."

 "I don't know anything about it," he added.